Buyer's Guide: Selecting the Right Walking Cane

 Do I need a cane?

-Before shopping around for the right walking cane, it's essential first to determine if a cane is the best mobility aid option for you.
+Before shopping around and buying a cane, it's essential to determine if it is the best mobility aid option for you.
+While these are the most popular mobility aid, they aren't for everyone.

 Since canes only provide support to one side of the body, they are most beneficial for those: